Konrad von Marburg: Life

 Much of his early work within the church was related to the suppression of heresy, and he took an active part in the Albigensian Crusade in southern France.
 Pope Innocent III, who championed the Medieval Inquisition, was one of Konrad's early supporters.
 Eventually, however, Konrad returned to Germany, the land of his birth.
 In particular, Konrad was employed by Louis' wife, Elizabeth of Hungary, to whom Konrad acted as spiritual director.

 After receiving a commission from the Archbishop of Mainz, Siegfried II, Konrad set to work seeking out heresy in both Thuringia and Hesse, and quickly gained a reputation for being unreasonable and unjust.
 According to most accounts, Konrad accepted almost any accusation as true, and regarded suspects as guilty until proven innocent.
-Those accused of being heretics were quickly sought out by Konrad's mobs, and told to repent or else be burnt at the stake.
+Those accused of being heretics were quickly sought out by Konrad's mobs, and told to repent or risk being burnt at the stake.
 Those accused of heresy were also encouraged to denounce others, with the implication that their own lives might be spared if they did so.
-Konrad included commoners, nobles and priests in his inquisition: Heinrich Minnike, Provost of Goslar, was one of Konrad's first targets, and was burnt at the stake.
-In one instance, he treated his penitent with extreme harshness, tricking a widow into some unwitting disobedience and then had her and her maids flogged.
+No respecter of persons, Konrad included nobles and priests in his inquisition: Heinrich Minnike, Provost of Goslar, was one of Konrad's first targets, and was burnt at the stake.
+In one instance, he treated a penitent with extreme harshness, tricking a widow into some unwitting disobedience and then having her and her maids flogged.

 In 1231, Pope Gregory IX granted him permission to ignore standard church procedure for the investigation of heresy.
 The pope also issued the papal bull Vox in Rama in response to Konrad's allegations, condemning Luciferian.
 Konrad teamed up with Conrad Dorso and John the One-Eyed in the Upper Rhineland, burning many heretics with barely the semblance of a trial.

 In 1233, Konrad accused Henry II, Count of Sayn, of taking part in "Satanic orgies".
 Henry, however, appealed to an assembly of bishops in Mainz where they decided to postpone a verdict to the discontent of both parties.